 Krakens, Bees, and Potential Mentees,

 Welcome to PART 2 of our wishlist.
 As a reminder, we are middle grade mentors looking for something speculative (science fiction and fantasy).
 If you’ve missed part 1 of our #PitchWars wishlist, check out Kim’s blog post here!

 If you’ve stumbled across this page by happy accident, Pitch Wars is an intensive mentoring competition ending in an agent round.
 You can read all about it here.

-Without further ado, scroll on to find concepts we love to see, no matter the genre, an exclusive Peek Behind the Curtain of our submission process, and a note from our 2018 and 2019 mentees, Summer Short and L.K.
+Without further ado, scroll on to find concepts we love to see no matter the genre, an exclusive Peek Behind the Curtain of our submission process, and notes from our 2018 and 2019 mentees, Summer Short and L.K.
 Frank!

-THINGS WE’D LOVE TO SEE NO MATTER THE GENRE!
+TROPES AND CONCEPTS WE LOVE NO MATTER THE GENRE!

 We LOVE a strong inner journey for your main character.
 In almost all of our favorite stories, the main character is fighting two battles: an internal one and an external one.
-Whether your MC conquers the kingdom or the spelling bee**, we’d love them to figure out something about their place in the world, their friendships, or their families along the way.
+Whether your MC conquers the kingdom or solves the secret formula for invisibility, we’d love them to figure out something about their place in the world, their friendships, or their families along the way.
 So send stories of siblings figuring out how to get along as they rid their middle school of aliens or a kid dealing with a friendship breakup while fending off a shoal of squid during an underwater adventure.

 Here’s Moana’s inner journey in GIF form.
 Should she do what is expected of her (place the rock on the pile and accept her role as leader) OR chase her own dreams?

 OH!
-And don’t freak out if you don’t have one or if you feel your character’s inner journey/emotional arc is a bit slight.
+And don’t freak out if your story doesn’t have an emotional arc or if you feel your character’s inner journey is a bit slight.
 That’s why we’re here!
 If you’re willing to put the work in to revise and add an inner journey or expand on your main character’s emotional drive, please sub to us and we will work on it with you!

 ENEMIES WHO HAVE TO WORK TOGETHER

-Draco and Harry at dueling club, seen in all their gif glory above, simply isn’t enough for #TeamKrakenBee.
-Make these two do a class project together.
-Have them run the Hogwarts Newspaper.
-Where is that sequel?
+Catra and She-ra, Zuko and Aang, seen in all their gif glory above, simply aren’t enough for #TeamKrakenBee.
 Send us your stories of MG enemies and frenemies battling for supremacy (and maybe even possibly figuring out how to work together in the process).

 A WORKABLE WORD COUNT

-We got so many questions about word count last year that we decided to add a section about it to our wishlist.
+Word count is something that still flummoxes a lot of people.
 A concrete idea about the “correct” word count for middle grade can seem as elusive as the KrakenBee.
 We think the word counts listed on Jen Laughran’s blog post are a pretty good starting point.
 Outliers exist, of course.
 But if you are well above or well below the numbers listed here, be prepared to cut or add a bunch if you sub to us!
-Last year, our awesome mentee cut about 10K working with us and then her agent had her cut even more before they went on sub!
+Our 2018 mentee cut about 10K working with us and then her agent had her cut even more before they went on sub!
 Our 2019 mentee also cut her word count by about 10,000 and then her agent also made her cut more before going on sub. #TeamKrakenBee has a good feeling for pace–trust us on word count!!

 A PEEK BEHIND THE CURTAIN

-When we submitted to Pitch Wars (Kim never was selected, Jennifer was in 2017!) we always wondered, “WHAT ARE THE MENTORS DOING?” after we hit that “Send” button.
-Now that we’ve been through one year as Pitch Wars mentors together, we thought we’d tell you a little bit about how we handled our inbox last year.
+When we submitted to Pitch Wars (Kim never was selected, Jennifer was in 2017!) we always wondered, “WHAT ARE THE MENTORS DOING?” after we hit that Send button.
+Now that we’ve been through a couple years as Pitch Wars mentors together, we thought we’d tell you a little bit about how we handled our inbox last year.
 Though please note every mentor/mentor team does things differently!
 This is #TeamKrakenBee specific!

-Of those 178, we asked for additional material (partial or full manuscript) from about 10% of our submissions.
+In both years, we asked for additional material (usually the full manuscript) from about 10% of our submissions.
 We made these requests in waves throughout the reading period.
-Note that we relied on the actual pages, not the queries, in making this decision.
+Note that we relied on the actual pages, not the queries, in making these decisions.
 From there, we both read 25-33% of each manuscript and made more notes.

 After that, we narrowed it down more, and then more.
 In the end, we read about 5-6 full manuscripts.
 We emailed hopefuls and asked some questions about their revision thoughts, issues they were having with their manuscript, and what kind of help they were looking for.
 After all of that, there were a few we just couldn’t stop thinking about!
 We talked about which ones we felt we could help the most, which ones could likely be revised in the Pitch Wars revision window (which takes place over the holidays), and which one we wouldn’t mind reading a few more times!

 Working with Kim and Jennifer made a huge impact on my life as a writer.
 Throughout the process, they gave me amazing feedback that helped me revise, tighten, and revamp my manuscript.
 They were a fresh pair of eyes and a sounding board to bounce ideas off of.
 As a plus, they always had a fresh mushroom GIF or fungus joke whenever the moment called for it.